Child Support Enforcement Agency

 "§576E-7 Failure to request hearing; effect.
 If the parties fail to request a hearing pursuant to section 576E-6, the agency or a hearings officer shall sign the proposed order as the final order in the action."

 SECTION 5.
 Effective October 1, 2008, personnel employed by the family support division of the county of Kauai whose functions, duties, responsibilities, and activities relate to child support enforcement shall be transferred to the department of the attorney general.
-There is established two temporary civil service positions in the department of the attorney general to carry out the purposes of this Act.
+There is established two full-time equivalent (2.0 FTE) temporary civil service positions in the department of the attorney general to carry out the purposes of this Act.

 Such employees holding civil service status shall be transferred to similar or corresponding positions in the department of the attorney general, subject to state personnel laws and this Act, without loss of salary, seniority, prior service credit, any vacation and sick leave credits previously earned, and other rights, benefits, and privileges; provided that the employees possess the minimum qualifications for the class and/or position to which transferred or appointed, as applicable; provided further that subsequent changes in status may be made pursuant to applicable civil service and compensation laws.